-Getting your doors dipped is the cheapest option.
-The cost is low – usually between £10 and £20, and many companies will collect them and deliver them back for you.
-Some offer reasonably priced waxing, varnishing or painting services as well.
+When restoring an old door getting your doors dipped is the cheapest option.
+The cost is fairly low.
+Usually, between £10 and £20, and many companies will collect them and deliver them back for you.
+Some offer reasonably priced waxing, varnishing, or painting services as well.
 If they’re 1930s doors (or later), the panels could be plywood and might not be very attractive without paint – just keep this in mind (or check) before you start, as it will impact what you decide to do with your door once it has been stripped down.

-Winter is a good time for dipping because less people will be restoring their homes and the stripping companies are not as busy.
+Winter is a good time for dipping doors because fewer people will be restoring their homes and the stripping companies are not as busy.
 Without the backlog, they can usually get your woodwork back to you far quicker than they can in the summer.

 Before you send your doors off to be dipped, you’ll need to remove all of the hardware including the hinges.
 This can be really tricky on old doors because layers of paint have built up over the screws – like so:

 Ask the company that is stripping your doors whether they can do this for you, for a reasonable fee.
 Otherwise, you need to protect yourself while you are removing these parts as again, the paint is likely to contain lead which will chip as you are removing the various parts (again, review the safety advice on the British Coatings Federation website – as you’re only removing a few bits of hardware and not stripping an entire door, you may decide that you can carry out this task yourself).

 To remove the paint from the hardware, DON’T follow the advice on many internet forums that suggests you stick them in a pan or crockpot and boil them.
 The paint has lead-in and you’ll be sending lead fumes around your house by doing this.
 Instead, find yourself a container about the paint-can size and put in about 1/4 cup of washing powder.
 Fill it up with boiling water, stirred until it all seemed dissolved, and dropped in your hardware.